-2.2 Board Composition and Skills
+3.3 Board Composition and Skills

 Ansell is committed to ensuring that the composition of the Board continues to comprise Directors who bring an optimal mix of skills, experience, expertise and diversity (including gender diversity) to Board decision-making.
+The Governance Committee reviews the Board composition regularly.